Edited by: Keri Stooksbury

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-As the largest airline in the world, American Airlines carries passengers to more than 190 domestic and international destinations each year.
-It’s also a part of the world’s second-largest airline alliance — Oneworld — that serves every inhabited continent with partners like British Airways, Cathay Pacific, Japan Airlines, and others.
+As the largest airline in the world, American Airlines carries passengers to ~350 domestic and international destinations each year.
+It’s also a part of the world’s second-largest airline alliance — Oneworld — which serves every inhabited continent with partners like British Airways, Cathay Pacific, Japan Airlines, and others.

 By joining American Airlines AAdvantage, the airline’s loyalty program, you can quickly earn miles that can then be redeemed for free travel on all Oneworld routes.
 And this is nothing to scoff at — American’s Oneworld partners have some of the most luxurious business and first-class products in the sky.

 Better yet, by using the right strategies, it’s possible to earn as many as 100,000+ miles in 90 days.
 So even if your account balance currently sits at a dull “0,” we can help you get to the trip of your dreams in no time at all.

 There’s no question that 100,000 is a TON of miles, but what can they really do for you?